abrahamgreyson/cache-for-laravel-sanctum/README.md

 ## Usage

-You don't need to do a thing to enable, once you require this package in project, Sanctum token will retrieve through cache automatically.
+Once you require this package in project, Sanctum token will retrieve through cache automatically.

 ## Testing